ProfessorFrog/SOTN-CommunityHackingTable/README.txt

 [a: 	] Use a debugger emulator, like no$psx, Debugger emulators have RAM organized in a way that doesn't randomize.
 So we can find and
         calculate addresses consistently.
-        These also show the hex memory data while the game is running.
+        These also show the hex memory data while the game is running but the address are not the same as in cheat engine.
         Use cheat engine's "open process" on the window that the game runs in(some emus have 2 windows) and find memory addresses through cheat engine.